jehugaleahsa/ChangeDetector/README.md

     TestEntityChangeDetector detector = new TestEntityChangeDetector();
     TestEntity entity1 = new TestEntity() { StringValue = "ABC" };
     TestEntity entity2 = new TestEntity() { StringValue = "DEF" };
-    IEnumerable<IFieldChange> changes = detector.GetChanges(entity1, entity2);
+    IEnumerable<IPropertyChange> changes = detector.GetChanges(entity1, entity2);
     // String: ABC -> DEF

 Or, if you just need to know if a value changed:

     bool hasChanged = detector.HasChange(x => x.StringValue, entity1, entity2);

-The `IFieldChange` interface has the following members:
+The `IPropertyChange` interface has the following members:
 * Property - The `System.Reflection.PropertyInfo` object for the property that changed.
-* FieldName - The human-friendly name of the property passed to the `Add` method.
+* DisplayName - The human-friendly name of the property passed to the `Add` method.
 * OriginalValue - The value found in the first entity, as an `object`.
 * UpdatedValue - The value found in the second entity, as an `object`.
 * FormatOriginalValue - A method to get the formatted value of the first entity, using the supplied formatter.